w5xd/Mfj998Rt-mods/ReadMe.md

 and 11-16.
 Pins 7-10 are not used in the original.
 That resulted in an LCD that can be uninstalled relatively easily, but is not held in place securely.
-Print the part above and it properly frames the LCD in the window in the aluminum chassis.
+Print the part above and it properly frames the LCD in the window in the aluminum shield.

-<p>MFJ998RT versus the MFJ998 indoor version.</p>
+<h3>MFJ998RT versus the MFJ998 indoor version.</h3>

 While the main PCB on the MFJ998RT is identical to the indoor version of the tuner, the MFJ998, and the daughterboard could obviously be